May 2026 Short Story Contest

 - Once all entries are received, the judges will announce a timeline for announcing the winner.

-- We offer optional critiques to contest participants.
-These sometimes take Jenai a month or longer (post-judging) to produce.
+- We sometimes offer optional critiques to contest participants.
+These sometimes take Sage and Jenai several months (post-judging) to produce.
 Therefore, please be patient when waiting for critiques.

 - We usually offer fun prizes to the winning entry’s writer.
 Prizes are donated by judges and members, and not guaranteed; therefore, default prizes are bragging rights and a digital certificate.